zidianjun/metallicity-correlation-CALIFA/figure/README.md

-A repo containing figures of publication
+A repo containing figures of publication.